A qualitative description of the horoboundary of the Teichm\"uller metric: Horofunction compactification of proper, uniquely geodesic, straight metric spaces.

 The new extra hypotheses are both related to the differentiability of the distance function.
 We say a that a uniquely geodesic metric space $X$ is \emph{$C^1$ along geodesics} if given a point $p\in X$ and a geodesic segment $\gamma$ that does not intersect $p$, the distance function $d(\gamma(t),p)$ is first differentiable and the value of the derivative depends continuously on both $t$ and $p$.
 Furthermore, the space $X$ has \emph{constant distance variation} if for any two distinct geodesics $\gamma,\eta$ with $\gamma(0)=\eta(0)$ we have either

 for all $s>0$, or $\left.\frac{d}{dt}d(\gamma(t),\eta(s))\right\vert_{t=0}$ does not exist for any $s>0$.

 Many commonly studied metric spaces have constant distance variation.
 For example, spaces with bounded curvature, either above of below, have constant distance variation, as explained in the book by Burago--Burago--Ivanov \cite[Section 4]{CourseMetricGeometryBook}.
-Importantly to our case, complete, uniquely geodesic Finsler manifolds satisfy both hypotheses, as explained in the book by Bao-Chern--Shen \cite[Section 5]{IntroductionFinslerGeometry}, as well as straightness and properness.
-Therefore, the results from this section can be applied to Teichmüller spaces with the Teichmüller distance, as these are complete, uniquely geodesic Finsler manifolds, see for example the work of Royden \cite{Royden}.
+Importantly to our case, Teichmüller spaces with the Teichmüller distance satisfy both hypotheses.
+Earle \cite{EarleDifferentiable} proved that the distance function is $C^1$ by providing a formula for its derivative.
+Applying the formula to \eqref{eq:derivative} we get that the derivative depends only on the tangential vector to $\gamma$ at $0$ and the unit area quadratic differential associated to $\eta$ at $0$, so we also have constant distance variation.
+Furthermore, Teichmüller spaces with the Teichmüller distance are also straight and proper, so the results from this section can be applied to them.

 Consider the product of all the possible visual compactifications obtained by changing the basepoint,

 with the usual product topology.
 See the book by Munkres \cite[Chapters 2.19 and 5.37]{Munkres} for some background on infinite products of topological spaces.
 Denote $\pi_b$ the projection from $E$ to $\vbc{X}_b$.
 By definition of the product topology, the diagonal inclusion $i:X\hookrightarrow E$ such that by $\pi_b(i(x))=x$ for every $x,b\in X$ is continuous, and has continuous inverse restricted to $i(X)$ given by $\pi_b$.
 Hence, $i(X)$ is homeomorphic to $X$.
 That is, $i$ is an embedding.
 Furthermore, by Tychonoff's theorem the product is compact, as each factor of the product is compact.
 Hence the closure $\overline{i(X)}$, which we shall denote $\Vbc{X}$, is compact.
 The pair $(i,\Vbc{X})$ is then a compactification of $X$, which tracks the information given by the visual boundary at each point.
 That is, a sequence in $X$ converges in the topology of $\Vbc{X}$ if and only if it converges for every possible visual compactification $\vbc{X}_b$.
 The main interest of this compactification comes from the following result.